-Climate change will constrain North America's already overallocated water resources, especially in the semi-arid western USA.
-Water levels and water quality are projected to drop in the Great Lakes as a result of increased air temperature.
-Impacts may include increased phytoplankton, fish, and cyanobacteria biomass; solubilisation of accumulated phosphorous;
+Climate change will constrain North America's already over-allocated water resources, especially in the semi-arid western USA.
+Water levels are projected to drop in the Great Lakes.

-and heavy metals with accelerated reaction rates.
-Other factors compounding water stress include salt water intrusion, and increased groundwater and surface water pollution.
 Shrinkage of glaciers is expected to continue.
 Delay and shortening of snow cover will decrease snow pack strategic storage capacity.